-A pre-transfer health examination was conducted by WDFW Fish Health on March 19.
-A growth sample of 200 individuals was conducted by YN staff on the morning of March 20 at the Carlton Ponds.
-Post-transfer, daily activities at the Chewuch AP included cleaning intake structures/screens, feeding, water quality monitoring (i.e., - temperature and dissolved oxygen measurements), and non-lethal predator hazing.
-Juveniles were monitored for signs of disease symptoms (lethargic behavior, skin coloration, visible lesions, caudal fungus, etc.) through observation of feeding behavior and monitoring of mortality trends.
-Snorkel surveys were conducted on a weekly basis to locate moribund and dead fish that were unable to be retrieved from the pond's perimeter.
-Weekly growth samples of 100 individuals were conducted for a general assessment of fish condition, visual assessment of smoltification, and collection of fish length and weight data to calculate growth rates and condition factors.
+A pre-transfer health examination was conducted by WDFW Fish Health on February 28.
+A growth sample of 200 individuals was conducted by YN staff on the morning of March 20 at the hatchery pre-transfer.
+Post-transfer, daily activities at the Chewuch AF included cleaning intake structures/screens, feeding, water quality monitoring (i.e. - temperature and dissolved oxygen measurements), and non-lethal predator hazing.
+Juveniles were monitored for signs of disease symptoms (lethargic behavior, abnormal skin coloration, visible lesions, caudal fungus, etc.) through observation of feeding behavior and monitoring of mortality trends.
+Snorkel surveys were conducted if turbid conditions prevented staff from locating moribund and dead fish from the pond's perimeter.
+Weekly juvenile sampling of 100 individuals was conducted for a general assessment of fish condition, visual assessment of degree of smoltification, and to calculate growth rates and condition factors.